 Case studies of basin plays, how new play types have been developed that have rejuvenated basins, and the flaws of chasing the wrong play, or a step too far

-Key techniques to analyse sedimentary basins including - How source rocks are formed, organic matter types, global source distribution - How to analyse different data types to generate key input data for maturity and migration modelling - Hydrocarbon types and distribution - Controls on migration - Becoming familiar with basin models and the input data required - How to calibrate basin models - Understanding uncertainty and sensitivity of the models - Introduction to techniques to analyse the petroleum system - Seals - Reservoirs - Trapping styles - How to produce Gross Depositional Element Maps - Common Risk Segment Mapping
+Key techniques to analyse sedimentary basins including - Source rock characterisation, organic matter types, global source distribution - Analysis of different data types to generate key input data for maturity and migration modelling - Hydrocarbon types and distribution - Controls on migration - Becoming familiar with basin models and the input data required - Calibrating basin models - Understanding uncertainty and sensitivity of the models - Introduction to techniques to analyse the petroleum system - Seals – fault and formation seals - Reservoirs - Trapping styles - How to produce Gross Depositional Element Maps - Common Risk Segment Mapping

 Plate tectonics and mechanisms of subsidence